 1) Physical Custody

-Just like it sounds, physical custody is when a parent has the right to have the child live in his or her house.
-That seems pretty simple, right?
-There’s often more to it, but that’s the basic premise.
+Physical custody is when a parent has the right to have the child live in his or her house.

 2) Legal Custody

 Legal custody gives a parent the right to make decisions about the child’s life.
-This includes:
+Some of major topics include:

 3) Sole Custody